Tharunkumar01/kagglebook/readme.md

 ## Overview

-This is an English translation of the sample code that accompaines the bestselling Japanese Kaggle book "Data Analysis Techniques to Win Kaggle" ([Amazon Japan](https://www.amazon.co.jp/dp/4297108437)).
+This is an English translation of the sample code that accompanies the bestselling Japanese Kaggle book "Data Analysis Techniques to Win Kaggle" ([Amazon Japan](https://www.amazon.co.jp/dp/4297108437)).
 The book was written by Daisuke Kadowaki ([threecourse](https://www.kaggle.com/threecourse)), Ryuji Sakata ([Jack](https://www.kaggle.com/rsakata)), Keisuke Hosaka ([hskksk](https://www.kaggle.com/hskksk)) and Yuji Hiramatsu ([maxwell](https://www.kaggle.com/maxwell110)).
 It was first published on 9 October 2019 by Gijutsu-Hyohron Co., Ltd (ISBN-13: 978-4297108434).